erebus-labs/sense_platform/Project Flow Documents/Project Documents/README.txt

 Diagrams:
-	Programmer_State_Diagram	PDF Viewer				Usage flow for initializing the firmware (generally one time) User_State_Diagram			PDF Viewer				Usage flow from a user perspective (occurs every use) UI mockup					Image Viewer			An idea of what the browser app could look like
+	Programmer_State_Diagram	PDF Viewer				Usage flow for initializing the firmware (generally one time) User_State_Diagram			PDF Viewer				Usage flow from a user perspective (occurs every use) UI mockup					Image Viewer			An idea of what the browser app could look like.
+	Multiple Diagrams			MS Visio 2013
+		Main board										Block diagram of the main circuit board Sensor Interfacing								diagram illustrating interfacing to sensors Sensor Mockup Options							Another mockup of the potential UI